Austin ISD Executive Leadership Team

 Dr. Stephanie Hawley

-Dr. Hawley has a Bachelor of Arts degree in English composition from the University of North Texas and a Master of Science degree in education from the University of Houston at Clear Lake.
-She received her doctorate in higher education leadership from the University of Texas at Austin.
+Dr. Hawley has a Bachelor of Arts degree in English Composition from the University of North Texas and a Master of Science degree in Education from the University of Houston at Clear Lake.
+She earned a Doctorate in Higher Education Leadership from the University of Texas at Austin.

 Brandi Hosack, Chief of Talent Strategy